ricardojoserf/MemorySnitcher/README.md

 ![tmv](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/task_manager_1_virustotal.png)

-Using AI we can generate a new function every time we want!
+Using AI we can generate a new program every time we want, as huge and useless as needed!
 So we could bypass static analysis with a technique like this.

 <br>

 ## Leaking addresses: Vulnerable code on purpose

 Once the previous technique is explained to the Blue Team, (I guess) they could create rules to detect it!
 So, what if instead of printing it, we create a program which leaks the addresses "by mistake"?

 Can AV and EDR solutions detect this?
 This is a honest question, I do not know the answer xD

 ### 1. Format String Vulnerability

-This simple code should leak the 0xAAAAAAAAAA and 0xBBBBBBBBBB values in the "leakme1" and "leakme2" variable:
+This simple code should leak the 0xAAAAAAAAAA and 0xBBBBBBBBBB values in the "leakme1" and "leakme2" variables:

 ```c
 #include <stdio.h>